One binary · Linux · macOS · WSL · 25 MB RAM idle

 Health checks

 Hit an endpoint, exit non-zero if it's broken.
-RunWisp captures the run, retains the output, and pages you the way you want to be paged.
+RunWisp captures the run, keeps the output, and pages you the way you want to be paged.

 The 3 AM problem